e-zsche/jomox_resonator_fx_mod/README.md

 Now that you have installed the third potentiometer it is time to program some new effects.
 Next to the FV-1 chip right at the edge of the PCB is the EEPROM itself.
 As you saw in the FV-1 circuit diagram it is a 24LC32A EEPROM.
 Fortunately this chip is in DIP format and is socketed so you can easily take it out for programming.
+There are more tutorials on how to program the FV-1 than I can link here.
+Please have a look for yourself.
+In this text you will only find the most basic info on how to do this.

 Now comes the part where you need some kind of software to get programs in a format that the FV-1 chips understands.
 Spinsemi provides a software environment.
 This however costs